open-science-uppsala/open_science_uppsala/README.md

 ## FAQ

-### Why did you start this website?
+These are the Frequently Asked Questions, also called 'FAQ'.

+The sections are:

+ * Open Science Uppsala: about OSU
+ * Website: about this website
+ * Volunteering: about volunteering at OSU
+ * Contact: how to contact us

-As the Open Science community in Uppsala is small.
+### Open Science Uppsala
-At the time this website was created, it was the first website.

-### What is the goal of this website?

-To connect people that are interesting in learning more about Open Science.

-### What is the goal of Open Science Uppsala?
+#### What is the goal of Open Science Uppsala?

  * to teach one another about Open Science (e.g. by reading papers)
  * regularily (e.g. once a month)
  * for everyone (i.e. non-scientists are also welcome)
+ * for free (i.e. everyone can afford to participate)
  * at a public location (i.e. non-scientists can reach the venue)

-### What activities are there?
+#### What activities does Open Science Uppsala organize?

 Currently none.